logo

 Feng Shui Friendly House Plants

-Indoor houseplants can be an important Feng Shui tool to help activate positive energy in your home or office as they purify the air.
+Indoor houseplants can be an important Feng Shui tool to help activate positive energy in your home or office because they purify the air.
 While many people think that lucky bamboo is the only Feng Shui friendly houseplant, there are actually many choices that can fit your décor.
-Choose lush, healthy plants and remember to quickly remove dying plants or they will generate negative energy.
+Whichever plants you prefer, choose lush, healthy plants and remember to quickly remove dying plants or they will generate negative energy.

 There are four main ways to use plants in Feng Shui.